brycewray/eleventy_vite/src/posts/2021/07/beginners-luck-4-vite-edition.md

 const fs = require("fs/promises")
 ```

-. . . which, of course, would **required** replacing an existing `const fs` statement had there been one (noting for those of you who may, again, want only to convert a repo of your own).
+. . . which, of course, would have **required** replacing an existing `const fs` statement had there been one (noting for those of you who may, again, want only to convert a repo of your own).

 Still at the top, I added: